cowprotocol/composable-cow/README.md

 yarn build:actions

 # Run actions locally
-#   - It will starts watching and processing new blocks
+#   - It will start watching and processing new blocks
 #   - As a result, new Composable Cow orders will be discovered and posted to the Orederbook API
 yarn start:actions